 #5 – Provisions for future losses:

 Companies often create provisions for expected losses.
-For example, if a company sells a portion of their total sales on credit, then there’s always a chance that they wouldn’t receive the whole amount in cash.
-Few customers may not pay at all, and the company would need to call them “bad debt.”
-Before the effect of “bad debt” hits the company, the company wants to protect its own interest.
+For example, if a company sells a portion of its total sales on credit, there's always a chance it wouldn't receive the whole amount in cash.
+Few customers may not pay at all, and the company would need to call them "bad debt."
+Before the effect of "bad debt" hits the company, it wants to protect its interest.
 And that’s why they create “provisions for bad debt.”
-And this is one of the non cash expenses because nothing goes out in cash.
+And this is one of the non-cash expenses because nothing goes out in cash.

-That’s why these expenses are added back while calculating the free cash flow of the firm.
-Since the free cash flow of the firm states the financial viability of the business, we can’t include non cash expenses.
+That’s why these expenses are added back while calculating the firm's free cash flow.
+Since the free cash flow of the firm states the business's financial viability, we can’t include non-cash expenses.

 Conclusion

 Non-cash expenses are useful when we record them in the income statement.
-Recording non-cash expenses allow us to find out the net income.
+Recording non-cash expenses allows us to find out the net income.

 But the net income of a company isn’t always useful for investors.
 They want to know what the company’s actual worth is.
 That’s why we need to value a business.
 To value a business, we need to examine the cash flow of business.
-And while calculating the free cash flow, we will add back the non-cash expenses so that we can get the actual cash inflow/outflow.
+And while calculating the free cash flow, we will add the non-cash expenses to get the actual cash inflow/outflow.